 It takes approximately On average, flight duration from the UK is around 9 hours and 10 minutes to fly to Houston George Bush Continental from the UK.

 The IATA airport code for Houston George Bush Continental Airport is IAH.
 This will appear on your ticket.

-The average temperature of Houston George Bush Continental in November is 13°C.
+The average temperature of Houston George Bush Continental in February is 17°C.